Is an HSA plan the right choice for me?

 2. Which type of health plan gives me a better financial value?

 Do you prefer to save money on your monthly premiums in exchange for paying some of the initial costs of your health-care services out of your own pocket (known as the “deductible”)?
 Or would you rather pay higher monthly premiums in exchange for your insurer covering a portion of your costs from day one?
-With HSA plans you can put the money you save on your premiums into your tax-advantaged savings account to build interest, whereas with a traditional plan, more money is spent on premiums regardless of how much health care you actually use.
+With HSA plans you can put money into your tax-advantaged savings account to build interest, and use it tax free for qualified medical expenses, as well as your deductible.

 3. Have I considered all the relevant costs for each plan?

-To make sure you’re not comparing apples to oranges, you should consider all of the cost elements associated with each plan option.
-Traditional plans may include: higher monthly premiums, a smaller deductible, as well as copays and/or coinsurance.
-HSA plans may include: lower monthly premiums and a higher deductible.
-So depending on your health needs, a high-deductible plan may very well cost less overall than repeatedly paying a traditional plan’s copays and coinsurance.
+To make sure you’re not comparing apples to oranges, you should consider all of the cost elements associated with each plan option: monthly premiums, your deductible, as well as copays and/or coinsurance.
+So depending on your health needs, a high-deductible plan may cost less overall than repeatedly paying a traditional plan’s copays and coinsurance.

 4. Will I lose unused money in the HSA?

-HSAs don’t have a “use it or lose it” provision.
-Just as some cell phone providers now let you roll over unused minutes, HSAs let you rollover your unused dollars from one year to the next, so you don’t have to worry about ever forfeiting your money.
+HSA plans don’t have a “use it or lose it” provision.
+Just as some cell phone providers now let you roll over unused minutes, HSA plans let you rollover your unused dollars from one year to the next, so you don’t have to worry about ever forfeiting your money.